General Logistics Systems Czech Republic, s.r.o.

 8.2 If the Client, or a person authorized by them, passes a parcel containing goods excluded from providing carriage to GLS for transport without an expressed written consent by GLS, the Forwarding Contract is not concluded, and GLS bears no liability for any damage caused in relation to handing over and delivery of the parcel which is excluded from providing carriage.
 In such a case, the Client is obliged to pay to GLS all costs connected and all damage caused to GLS.

 8.3 GLS is not obliged to accept parcels which are excluded from providing carriage and has the right (not obligation) to refuse these parcels.
 By accepting a parcel to carriage, GLS does not waive the right to refuse providing carriage if it later obtains reasonable suspicion that the parcel contains objects excluded from providing carriage under these General Terms and Conditions, or under legal regulations or terms and conditions of GLS contractual partners.
-In such a case, GLS shall be entitled, at the Client´s costs if there are any, either to deliver the Parcel to the Addressee, or return it to the Client, or handle the Parcel in a diff erent manner, including its disposal in the last resort case, based on concrete circumstances and suitability so that the occurrence of potential damage or risk is prevented, if possible.
-The Client will be informed about handling the parcel.
+In such a case, GLS shall be entitled, at the Client´s costs if there are any, after it has informed the Client, either to deliver the Parcel to the Addressee, or return it to the Client, or handle the Parcel in a different manner, including its disposal in the last resort case, based on concrete circumstances and suitability so that the occurrence of potential damage or risk is prevented, if possible.

 8.4 In the case of parcels with foreign destination, personal belongings, goods subjected to consumption tax, as well as goods accompanied by an ATA Carnet document are also refused from shipment.